oracle/python-oracledb/doc/src/user_guide/introduction.rst

 The figure shows the architecture of the python-oracledb Thick mode.
 Users interact with a Python application, for example by making web requests.
 The application program makes calls to python-oracledb functions.
 Internally, python-oracledb dynamically loads Oracle Client libraries.
-Connections from python-oracledb Thick mode to Oracle Database are established using the Oracle Client libraries.
+Connections from python-oracledb Thick mode to Oracle Database are established by the Oracle Client libraries over the Oracle Net protocol.
 The database can be on the same machine as Python, or it can be remote.

 To use python-oracledb Thick mode, the Oracle Client libraries must be installed separately, see :ref:`installation`.
 The libraries can be from an